Gay Couple Goes Viral After Recreating Their Pride Kiss Photo 24 Years Later

-The couple recently attended the Equality March for Unity & Pride in Washington D.C. and, upon a friend’s suggestion, decided to recreate the photo.
+The couple attended the Equality March for Unity & Pride in Washington D.C. and, upon a friend’s suggestion, decided to recreate the photo.
 They then posted the two images side-by-side on social media where it eventually found its way onto the popular web forum Reddit, and into viral status.

 The couple considered their newfound fame amusing at first, and then felt touched while reading supportive comments about their relationship’s longevity.
 Slowly, they realized how much their photo meant to a younger generation of LGBTQ people.

 The couple knows lots of other same-sex couples that have been together for 30 or 40 years, but Cardello said, “The youth … don’t see many photos of gay couples getting old together.
 It’s nothing special [for us], but for some people who are still learning to love, it’s encouraging to them.”